 The Authority defines intangible assets as identifiable non-monetary asset without physical substance; as per IAS 38.
-The intangible assets (e.g. computer software) are measured at cost.
+The intangible assets (e.g. computer software) are measured at cost less amortization and impairment.

 4. Revenue Provision for the Repayment of Debt